MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows use of the QUIC protocol in Google Chrome.
+  Allows use of the QUIC protocol in Microsoft Edge.

 If you enable this policy or don't configure it, the QUIC protocol is allowed.